 This privacy note is intended specifically and exclusively for the processing of personal data of persons who do not have products / services at the Bank.

 1. Data Controller and Data Protection Officer

-The Data Controller is FinecoBank S.p.A. – a Company belonging to the UniCredit Banking Group with registered office at Piazza Durante no. 11, 20131 Milan (the "Bank" or "Fineco").
+The Data Controller is FinecoBank S.p.A. - holding Company of the FinecoBank Banking Group with registered office at Piazza Durante no. 11, 20131 Milan (the "Bank" or "Fineco").

 2. Purpose and legal basis of the processing

 Fineco processes personal data of natural or legal persons and individual companies and / or self-employed professionals ("data subjects") for the following purposes: